Brunel Experimental Techniques Centre (ETC)

 Applicants must either be:

-3. Research fellows who have already obtained, or expect to obtain during 2013, a fully-funded fellowship from a recognised funding body, to be based at Brunel.
+3. Research fellows who have already obtained, or expect to obtain during 2014, a fully-funded fellowship from a recognised funding body.

 Details on Submission, Review and Award Process area available here.